skakau/my-ramblings/docs/Weekly Goals.md

 - Present some new ideas to CAM for work streams
 - Map out current responsibilities according to career matrix
 - Meet new teams
+- Finish processing all old backlogs from disfunct teams
+- Start formulating a plan for CP 1 migration to be presented to tech group

 **Reflection on week**